tpmmthomas/binance-copy-trade-bot-old/README.md

 USE THIS SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

-Start by running backtesting of the bot first. o not engage money before you understand how it works and what profit/loss you should expect.
+Start by running backtesting of the bot first.
+Do not engage money before you understand how it works and what profit/loss you should expect.

 ### Donations
 If you find this software helpful, welcome to make a donation!